Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

     chai.use(chaiAsPromised);
     const expect = chai.expect;

 An import or a require signals to the compiler that the file needs some more things to works.
-To write a steps fileat least these four things are needed :
+To write a steps file at least these four things are needed :

 * Some tools from protractor
-* The pages objects which are used in the steps file
+* The pages which are used in the steps file
 * Some tools from cucumber
 * And chai/chaiAsPromised to use the expect() things